Emergence of behaviour in biological organisms

 My research centers around understanding the generation of behaviour in living systems.
 Since this is a multifaceted problem I investigate different aspects in parallel:

-- Theory of learning and decision making based on internal models of complex environments (w.
-Vijay Balasubramanian)
+- Theory of learning and decision-making in complex environments (with Vijay Balasubramanian)

-- Development of analysis methods to reveal low-dimensional structures in data of large biological networks (w.
-Ilya Nemenman)
+- Development of analysis methods to reveal low-dimensional structures in data of large biological networks (wtih Ilya Nemenman)

-- Biomechanical generation of behaviour in simple organisms (w.
-Karen Alim)
+- Biomechanical generation of behaviour in simple organisms (with Mirna Kramar, Michael Wilczek and Karen Alim)

 Gravity, String Theory and Automorphic Functions

-Prior to entering research in Biophysics at the end of 2016, I was working in a field commonly referred to as theoretical High Energy Physics.
+Prior to entering research in Biophysics at the end of 2016, I was working in the field of theoretical High Energy Physics.
 More precisely, I was working on research problems related to Gravity, String Theory and the mathematical theory of Automorphic Functions and I have extensively published on these topics (see my publications).
 I have also co-authored a book on the topic of “Eisenstein Series and Automorphic Representations’’, providing a survey of this vast subject with a focus on applications in String Theory.
 The book has been published by Cambridge University Press in July 2018.